 ACHIEVEMENTS AND MILESTONES

-Since its establishment in 2005, the School of mathematics has endeavored to expand and improve its services. some of the milestones that the School has achieved over the years include.
+Since its establishment in 2005, the Department of Mathematics has endeavoured to expand and improve its services. some of the milestones that the School has achieved over the years include.

 The workshop first of its kind in Africa is held annually.
 Speakers are drawn from all over the globe.
 The main focus of the workshop is to promote algebraic geometry and to advise Graduate students intending to persue this field.